MitchiLaser/p1255/Readme.md

 By inserting the IPv4 address of the device and clicking on the connect-Button the software connects to the oscilloscope.

-*Fig. 2*: Start Screen of the GUI.
+*Fig. 2*: Display Oscilloscope Data.
                     ![Figure 2](docs/Readout.png)

 When the software is connected to the oscilloscope, pressing the “Run Continuously” or “Capture Single” buttons will start the visualization of the current oscilloscope display in the software.